nicobrinkkemper/4ymm/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 (Note info about what the commands do over from the orignal `create-react-app` `README.md` file.
-However, instead of ejecting, `craco` is used to alter configuration without ejecting.)
+However, instead of ejecting, `craco` is used to alter configuration without ejecting.
+Please never run eject.)